emqx/emqx-docs/en_US/admin/cfg.md

   * default:
   `1000`

-  The maximum total number of deactivated alarms to keep as history.</br>
-  When this limit is exceeded, the oldest deactivated alarms are deleted to cap the total number.
+  The maximum total number of deactivated alarms to keep as history.<br/>When this limit is exceeded, the oldest deactivated alarms are deleted to cap the total number.

 - validity_period: <code>emqx_schema:duration()</code>